-- 1. Rotate the 1st encoder to scroll among the available scenes in the scenes list, which is displayed on the left side of the color screen. - 2.
+- Rotate the 1st encoder to scroll among the available scenes in the scenes list, which is displayed on the left side of the color screen. - 2.
 Tap the 1st encoder to "go" to the currently selected scene in the list, switching the console to the state it was in when that scene was stored - Rotate the 2nd encoder to select a scene in the list to be "skipped" when cycling through scenes using the Prev and Next buttons. - Tap the 2nd encoder to complete the "skip" command on the currently selected scene.
-That scene will now be skipped when scrolling through the list. - 5.
-Rotate the 3rd encoder to scroll back through recent changes. - 6.
-Tap the 3rd encoder to undo the recent change. - 7.
-Rotate the 4th encoder to select a slot to save a new scene.
+That scene will now be skipped when scrolling through the list. - Rotate the 3rd encoder to add a Cue to the list, and determine if it will be added as a completely new entry, or a subset of an existing cue.
+Tap the encoder to bring up the edit screen where the cue can be named. - Rotate the 4th encoder to scroll through the list of scenes and tap the encoder to select. - Rotate the 5th encoder to scroll through the list of snippets and tap the encoder to select. - 8.
+Tap the 6th encoder to undo.